Loans Mortgages

 These loans can be more expensive than traditional mortgages.
 For example, if you get a construction-only loan, you’ll probably need to get a mortgage later to pay off the construction loan.
 That means paying two sets of fees, as well as keeping up with the requirements for payouts.

-Even a construction-to-permanent loan, a single loan that converts to a mortgage at the end of the homebuilding process, can be more expensive.
+Even a construction-to-permanent loan, which is a single loan that converts to a mortgage at the end of the homebuilding process, can be more expensive.
 These loans usually require interest-only payments during construction.

 VA construction loan

-For those who qualify for a loan backed by the Veterans Administration, it’s possible to build a house — and to do so without needing a down payment.
+For those who qualify for a loan backed by the Department of Veterans Affairs, it’s possible to build a house without a down payment.

 On top of that, you might get a better interest rate than what’s offered by some traditional lenders.
-VA-backed home loans also don’t come with mortgage insurance premiums if you put down less than 20%.
-However, there is usually a VA funding fee in addition to any closing costs your lender might charge.
+VA-backed home loans also don’t require mortgage insurance premiums or private mortgage insurance (PMI).
+Instead, there is usually a VA funding fee to pay in addition to any closing costs your lender might charge.

-If you qualify as a veteran and have your Certificate of Eligibility, you might be able to run the numbers and find that a VA loan meets your needs.
+If you qualify as a veteran or service member and have your Certificate of Eligibility, run the numbers; you may find that a VA loan meets your needs.

 FHA construction loan